spannerj/betting-api/README.md

 The `docker-compose-fragment.yml` contains the service definiton, including the external port to map to, sharing the app source folder for hot reloading, and redirection of the stdout logs to logstash via syslog.

-The `Dockerfile` simply sets teh APP_NAME environment variable and installs the pip dependencies.
+The `Dockerfile` simply sets the APP_NAME environment variable and installs the pip dependencies.
 Any app-specific variables or commands can be added here.

-### Management script
+### Management scripts

-Provided via `manage.py`.
-This gives us a generic WSGI entry point for gunicorn (as it imports the app) plus some extra functions to run unit and integration tests.
+1. `manage.py` - This gives us a generic WSGI entry point for gunicorn (as it imports the app) plus an extra function to run the server in a standalone state.
+It is also where Alembic database migration code is to be placed.
+2. `Makefile` - This provides generic language-independent functions to run unit and integration tests  (useful for the build pipeline).

 ### Test structure